craftcms/docs/docs/4.x/deployment.md

 Here, the build and release steps are basically combined: updates are integrated directly into the live codebase.
 For many sites, this is a totally viable process!

-If you ever needed to roll back after a broken deploy, just check out an earlier commit, run `composer install` (and the `npm` commands, if necessary), and—if Craft had run migrations—restore the automatic database backup from `storage/backups/`.
+If you ever need to roll back after a broken deploy, just check out an earlier commit, run `composer install` (and the `npm` commands, if necessary), and—if Craft had run migrations—restore the automatic database backup from `storage/backups/`.

 ::: warning
-Take care to not expose your `.git` directory to the web!
+Take care to not expose your `.git` directory (or other private files) to the web!
 :::

 #### Atomic Deployment